SystemsGenetics/GEMmaker/README.md

 GEMmaker is a [Nextflow](https://www.nextflow.io/) workflow for large-scale gene expression sample processing, expression-level quantification and Gene Expression Matrix (GEM) construction.
 Results from GEMmaker are useful for differential gene expression (DGE) and gene co-expression network (GCN) analyses.
 This report is the MultiQC summary of the GEMmaker workflow results.
 The GEMmaker workflow currently supports Illumina RNA-seq datasets.

-## Gemaker is:
+## GEMmaker is:

 ### Easy to Use
 ![Ease of Use](images/ease_of_use.png)
 1. No bioinformatics software installation required.
 2. Runs on a stand-alone computer or High Performance Compute (HPC) cluster.
 3. Simple configuration file setup.
-4. Resulting data is ready for Differential Gene Expression (DEG) or Gene Co-Expression Network (GCN) analysis.
+4. Resulting data is ready for Differential Gene Expression (DGE) or Gene Co-Expression Network (GCN) analysis.
 5. Full online documentation.

 ### Reproducible